N2D4/processing-fractal-flames/README.md

 # processing-fractal-flames
-Processing implementation of the Fractal Flames algorithm
+Processing implementation of the Fractal Flames algorithm.
+This was a side project I made on a weekend in 2015 and is only on GitHub for reference purposes.
+The code style no longer represents my code style.
+All pull requests are rejected.
+If you're searching for (much better) implementations of fractal flames, take a look at [Electric Sheep](https://electricsheep.org) or read the [original paper](http://flam3.com/flame.pdf).